-- Automatic Storage Management: Automatic Storage Management (ASM) is an integrated, high-performance database file system and disk manager for Oracle files. - A supported shared file system: Supported file systems include the following: - OSCP-Certified NAS Network File System (NFS): Note that if you intend to use NFS for your data files, then you should create partitions large enough for the database files when you create partitions for Oracle Clusterware - Raw partitions (database files only): A raw partition is required for each database file.
+- Automatic Storage Management: Automatic Storage Management (ASM) is an integrated, high-performance database file system and disk manager for Oracle Database files. - A supported shared file system: Supported file systems include the following: - Oracle Cluster File System 1 and 2 (OCFS and OCFS2): Note that if you intend to use OCFS or OCFS2 for your data files, then you should create partitions large enough for the database files when you create partitions for Oracle Clusterware.
+If you intend to store Oracle Clusterware files on OCFS, then you must ensure that OCFS volume sizes are at least 500 MB each.